Joan-Adhiambo/yolo/explanation.md

 ## Breakdown
 - from=build: Transfers build files from the first stage defined as FROM node:14-alpine AS build to Nginxcontainer.
 - /app/build: Source path inside the Node.js container.
 - /usr/share/nginx/html: Destination path in the Nginx container.
-This is the default directory that Nginx uses to serve files.
+This is the default directory that Nginx use to serve files.

 ## COPY nginx.conf /etc/nginx/conf.d/default.conf:
 - Replaces the default Nginx configuration file with a custom one, nginx.conf.